DraftKings Promo Code: Bet $5, Get $100 in Bonus Bets for NBA and NHL Playoffs, WNBA, and MLB

 This DraftKings promo is available to new customers in the following states: AZ, CO, CT, DC, IA, IL, IN, KS, KY, LA, MA, MD, ME, MI, NC, NJ, NY, OH, PA, TN, VA, VT, WV, WY.
 Bonus not available in Ontario, Canada.

 Claiming this offer is straightforward.
-Follow these steps to place your qualifying wager and unlock your bonus bets in time for Monday's NBA and NHL playoff games, WNBA matchups, and MLB action.
+Follow these steps to place your qualifying wager and unlock your bonus bets ahead of Sunday's NBA and NHL playoff action.

-- Make a minimum deposit of $5 using any available payment method.
+- Make a minimum deposit of $5 using any of the available funding methods on the platform.

-- Place a qualifying wager of at least $5 at odds of -500 or longer on any sports market, such as an NBA playoff game, NHL playoff series, WNBA matchup, or MLB contest.
+- Place a qualifying wager of at least $5 on any sports betting market at odds of -500 or longer.
+Sunday's NBA Western Conference Finals Game 4, NHL Western Conference Final, WNBA, or MLB games all qualify.

-- Receive four $25 bonus bets totaling $100 within 72 hours of your wager settling, win or lose.
+- Receive four $25 bonus bets totaling $100 within 72 hours of your bet settling, regardless of the outcome.

 - Use your bonus bets within seven days of issuance before they expire.

-For a deeper look at what the platform offers, read our full DraftKings review.
+For a deeper look at what the platform offers beyond this welcome deal, check out our full DraftKings review.

 Odds refresh periodically and are subject to change.
 If you or someone you know has a gambling problem and wants help, call 1-800-GAMBLER.